yuanusa/Uber-CaseStudy/README.md

 weekday_pct: the percent of the user’s trips occurring during a weekday

-## Define a label/target/outcome
+## Define a Churn
 Add churn indicator.
 Considered to churn if have not taken a trip in the last 30 days.
 In practice, you will often have to figure out how to generate a reasonable label to train your dataset.

 Is the cutoff of 30 days reasonable?
 You may want to test this...
 Sometimes, the correct label is even less obvious; your ability to make a sensible (and defensible) decision in these cases is important.

 keep working